By Jimmy Warden

 Another reason that we should try to engage in unlearning and relearning is the fact that it will result in us having a broader, more open perspective on many topics.
 Over time, we’ll gain more insight to the ideas we thought we knew, as well as the ideas we genuinely didn’t know.
 Having this perspective can help us develop more humility and vulnerability in our thinking, considering we’ll be thinking more like a scientist, rather than a preacher, politician, or prosecutor.
 These are ways of thinking that Grant cites in his book.
 The scientist is the skeptic that digs deep for answers by searching for evidence, especially that which challenges their bias.
 Meanwhile, the preacher just preaches their preciously held thoughts and beliefs on matters, unwilling to change their mind, because their thoughts and beliefs are gospel.
 Not only that, but preachers are also very quick to prosecute the thoughts, beliefs, and information that disprove their stance.
 This is what people do when attacking arguments, as they attack small parts of the other argument in order to prove the other side’s argument wrong.
 This is also when the politician comes into play as they try to sway the neutral folks into agreeing with their side of the argument as a result of preaching their cherry picked facts and prosecuting small parts of the other side’s argument.

 When we actually unlearn and relearn, we are attempting to get rid of our biases that lead to the vicious cycle of preaching, prosecuting, and politicking.
 The reason for this is due to the fact that one needs humility in order to get rid of preconceived notions and be open to change.
 There was even a note in Think Again that states, “the root of humility comes from a Latin phrase that means ‘of the earth'”.
 Therefore, having humility is a way for us to be grounded as humans.
 If we are wanting to evolve our thinking, and transcend thoughts and beliefs based on evidence, we must allow ourselves to grow our roots rather than let them rot.
-This results in us becoming more thoughtful when it comes to our beliefs because we’ll be more open to change based on evidence, rather than simply seeking confirmation bias or having desirability bias.
-These two types of bias tend to stand in the way of us changing our thinking, along with the ability to engage in metacognition, which is thinking about our thinking.
+This results in becoming more thoughtful with seeking evidence that doesn’t have confirmation bias or desirability bias.
+These two types of bias tend to stand in the way of our ability to change our thinking, along with the ability to engage in metacognition, which is thinking about our thinking.
 Confirmation bias is when we seek evidence that supports our previously held thoughts and beliefs (this is how the cycle of preaching, prosecuting, and politicking begins) and desirability bias is when we believe in what we think others want us to believe in.
 This is how politicians are able to sway people.
-They create a sense of desirability with their explanations of what they plan on doing when reaching a certain position, which makes people believe that that is what is best for them and others, so as a result, they vote for that politician.
+They create a sense of desirability with their explanations of how their “if elected” plans will improve the world.
+That message of improvement also speaks to specific groups of people to confirm their bias about how the world could improve, which makes those people believe that that is what is best for them and others, so as a result, they vote for that politician.
 However, if we want to make true changes, and start to advance in our lives, we must actively challenge our own thoughts, and become more thoughtful in what we think we know, and be willing to engage with what we don’t know.

 How can we unlearn and relearn, and why is it so hard?